 1. Follow Your Children’s Interest

 I bet that one of the reasons you started to homeschool is to help your kids love learning.
-So, it’s natural to follow your children’s interests while homeschooling.
+So, it’s natural to follow your children’s interests and different topics while homeschooling.
 Everyone learns better when they’re interested in the topic at hand.

 Many homeschool unit studies tend to be more hands-on than other types of homeschooling.
 Instead of skimming the surface of a topic, you dive deep into it, which lends itself to fun projects and lessons on a variety of subjects.

 Unit studies are one of the most adaptable homeschooling styles.